grahamhaug/LarionovLabComputationalScripts/pLog/README.md

 "pLog yourjob.log"

 ### Expected output ###
-So long as your G16 job had no errors and completed, you should get three output files. ...
+So long as your G16 job had no errors and completed, you should get three output files...
 The contained information in each depends on the nature of your job.
 For a standard minimum optimization and frequency job, you will get 3 files:
 ```